-Kim Siddall is vice-president of enterprise consulting for the West at People Corporation Inc.
+Kim Siddall is national vice-president of client strategy and delivery excellence at People Corporation Inc.

 These are the views of the author and not necessarily those of Benefits Canada.

 Between 2000 and 2022, the average retirement age among Canadians climbed from 61.6 to 64.6, the highest it’s been since 1982, according to data from Statistics Canada.
 The agency’s June 2023 labour force survey found 22 per cent of Canadians aged 55 to 59 were either partially or completely retired.
 The same was true of […]

 The documentation of formal diversity, equity and inclusion policies and approaches is one of the most significant changes to the Canadian workplace over the last decade.
 Progress of this magnitude seldom comes quickly.
 Employers are being asked tough questions about their implementation of the goals they’ve laid out — and they’re not always getting great […]

 The majority (88 per cent) of Canadians employees say the coronavirus pandemic changed how they work in one or more ways, a percentage that increases among employees who work remotely (91 per cent) and those in a hybrid work arrangement (96 per cent), according to a survey conducted by RKI Inc. this spring.
 The results […]

 In three short years, the relationship between Canadian employers and employees has changed dramatically as a result of the coronavirus pandemic’s impact on health, finances and overall sense of security.
 While there’s a lot of talk about the world settling into a new normal in 2023, it’s not clear what that will look like.
 The […]

 Every day, it seems the news includes a story or two about the economy and whether or not a recession is coming.
 At the same time, with interest rates, inflation and day-to-day costs rising, employees may already be feeling anxious about their ability to meet their financial obligations.
 Some employees will be feeling concerned about […]